BIRDSgroup/SpecGMM/DataBase/README.md

 The datasets used in this study are available at this link: https://bit.ly/SpecGMM-Database

+## Instructions:
+1) Download the DataBase.zip file.
+2) Unzip the file and put all the subfolders in the unzipped folder to the SpecGMM/DataBase folder.

-The dataset details are available in this file:
+The dataset details, along with the descriptive statistics,are available in this file: [link]